 Toss any expired items and wipe down all shelves.
 A basic toothbrush can be helpful for those stubborn spots.

 Dust/wipe down the area on top of your fridge (and any other neglected surfaces)

 One surface that’s often forgotten (probably because most of us can’t see up there) is the top of the fridge.

 Remove everything from this area and give it a good wipe-down.

 Clean behind your fridge and other hard-to-reach places if possible

-If your fridge is fairly easy to move, it may be worth pulling it away from the wall so that you can clean underneath there.
+If your fridge is fairly easy to move, it may be worth pulling it away from the wall so that you can clean the floor underneath there.

-You might be surprised what you find back there!
+You might be surprised by what you find!